 - And yet more tips for HUAWEI owners: https://thedroidguy.com/fix-huawei-p30-bluetooth-connection-problems-bluetooth-not-working-1104602

-- If you skipped the previous points, thinking it did not concern you, check out (on your phone) battery saving paramaters, mobile data permissions or saving settings, and lock screen settings - all of them can hinder the communication in some cases (for example disabling the Bluetooth communication at low power, blocking web access when on mobile data, blocking the Garmin Connect background process when the screen is locked,...).
+- If you skipped the previous points, thinking it did not concern you, check out (on your phone) battery saving parameters, mobile data permissions or saving settings, and lock screen settings - all of them can hinder the communication in some cases (for example disabling the Bluetooth communication at low power, blocking web access when on mobile data, blocking the Garmin Connect background process when the screen is locked,...).

 - On some phones (namely reported on several SAMSUNG models), you may need to reset the network settings, typically under Settings » General management » Reset » Reset network settings.
-Please note you'll loose all network settings for wi-fi and bluetooth a will have to re-do them. (source)
+Please note you'll loose all network settings for wi-fi and Bluetooth a will have to re-do them. (source)

 - Check the changelog of the last OS update of your phone, or contact their support to find out which of the changes of their software could have led to this outcome.

-- If nothing helps and you know the previous version of Garmin Connect Mobile worked all right, consider instaling an older version from an APK archive.
-There are several inofficial APK archives available on the web (for example here).
+- If nothing helps and you know the previous version of Garmin Connect Mobile worked all right, consider installing an older version from an APK archive.
+There are several unofficial APK archives available on the web (for example here).
 Use on own risk - there is no guarantee from Google or from Garmin that those files were not modified by a 3rd party (though I have only positive experience with the mentioned website)